AdithyaVarma28/ACM_Epochon_Decepticons/README.md

 ```bash
 python app.py
 ```
-The application will be accessible at http://127.0.0.1:5000.
+The application will be accessible at **http://127.0.0.1:5000**.

-Configuration
+## Configuration

-Database: Uses SQLite with the data.db file by default.
+- Database: Uses SQLite with the data.db file by default.
-AI Model: Utilizes the Hugging Face microsoft/DialoGPT-medium model.
+- AI Model: Utilizes the Hugging Face microsoft/DialoGPT-medium model.
 Modify the model or parameters in the chat function as needed.
-Notes

-Ensure the frontend/templates and frontend/static directories contain the necessary HTML and CSS files for the web interface.
-Use a virtual environment to isolate dependencies.
+## Roadmap

-Future Enhancements
+### Future enhancements include:

-Add support for additional AI models.
-Implement role-based access control.
-Enhance UI for a better user experience.
+- Integration with external APIs.
+- Support for multiple languages to reach a broader audience.
+- Presently we are focusing on stress relief but in future we will focus on complete Mental Health.